-WHAT YOU NEED TO KNOW: Srixon brings multiple colors (red and yellow) to its new Q-Star Tour Divide golf balls, but unlike other companies, they’re bringing those two colors to each share a hemisphere on every ball.
+WHAT YOU NEED TO KNOW: Srixon brings multiple colors (red and yellow) to its new Q-Star Tour Divide golf balls, but unlike other companies, the two-color design shares a hemisphere on every ball.
 With half the ball red and half yellow, the intent is to create heightened awareness of spin, while the dividing line serves as an aiming line.
-The ball boasts the same three-piece construction as the regular Q-Star Tour, including an average-golfer friendly lower compression core and the short-shot spin properties of a urethane cover.
+The ball boasts the same three-piece construction as the regular Q-Star Tour, including an average-golfer-friendly lower compression core and the short-shot spin properties of a urethane cover.

 Price: $33 per dozen, available at retail April 15.

-THE DEEP DIVE: While sales of and interest in non-white golf balls continue to surge—some models that offer colored versions see more than half those sales going to to the non-white options in the lineup—it’s hard to predict which color might be the next hot thing.
+THE DEEP DIVE: While sales of and interest in non-white golf balls continuing to surge—some models that offer colored versions see more than half those sales going to the non-white options in the lineup—it’s hard to predict which color might be the next hot thing.

 Srixon is banking on the idea that two colors in one ball are the next hot thing with its new Q-Star Tour Divide.
 The ball takes on the same inside technology as the Q-Star Tour, the three-piece design introduced last year aimed at providing average swing speeds with distance but also the same greenside spin benefits of a thermoplastic urethane cover.